Foundations of regular variation on topological spaces: Random vectors

-If $\XX$ is endowed with the ideal $\sR_0^2(2)$ (obtained by excluding the semiaxes), then $q\sR_0^2(2)$ does not contain any nonempty set, so that the hidden regular variation property does not transfer to the quotient space. \end{example}
+If $\XX$ is endowed with the ideal $\sR_0^2(2)$ (obtained by excluding the semiaxes), then $q\sR_0^2(2)$ does not contain any non-empty set, so that the hidden regular variation property does not transfer to the quotient space. \end{example}